petersieg/vecx2/README.md

 * DMG build with hdd tool from directory
 * Runs also under Sonoma.
 Expected to run fom Big Sur upto ..
 * vecx-HS.dmg compiled under High Sierra - rund from HS onwards ..
+* vecx-Lion.dmg compiled under Lion - but since no dialog app for tinyfiledialog is found, you need to specify rom path!
+  So for ex: rom/pinball.bin

 Authors
 -------